Saoirse Ronan: Personal life

-Ronan is an ambassador for the Irish Society for the Prevention of Cruelty to Children.
-She is associated with Home Sweet Home, an anti-homelessness campaign, and supported the organisation's action to illegally take over an office building in Dublin to house 31 homeless families in 2016.
-The same year, she was featured in a music video for Hozier's song "Cherry Wine", which brought attention to domestic violence.
+Ronan has been an ambassador for the Irish Society for the Prevention of Cruelty to Children.
+She has been associated with the anti-homelessness organisation Home Sweet Home, and supported its 2016 illegal takeover of a Dublin office building to house 31 homeless families.
+The same year, she was featured in a music video for Hozier's song "Cherry Wine" as part of a campaign to raise awareness about domestic violence.
 She voted in favour of gay marriage during the 2015 Irish constitutional referendums, and supported the legalisation of abortion during the 2018 referendum campaign.